discsim/frank/docs/quickstart.rst

     python -m frank.fit

-where `-m` imports and runs frank as a package.
+where `-m` runs the `frank/fit` module as a script.

-Or you can leave the load and save directories and the UVTable filename empty in the parameter file, in which case the load and save directories are assumed to be your current working directory, and you perform a fit by explicitly passing the UVTable filename with
+You can leave the load directory, save directory and/or the UVTable filename empty in the parameter file.
+If so, the load directory will be set to your current working directory, the save directory to your load directory, and you perform a fit by explicitly passing the UVTable filename with

 .. code-block:: bash

-    python -m frank.fit <uvtable_filename.txt>
+    python -m frank.fit -uv <uvtable_filename.txt>

 If you want to change the default parameters, provide a custom parameter file with

 .. code-block:: bash

-    python -m frank.fit [uvtable_filename.txt] --p <parameter_filename.json>
+    python -m frank.fit [-uv uvtable_filename.txt] -p <parameter_filename.json>

 The default parameter file is ``default_parameters.json``, and it looks like this: